ElaineYao/TensorFI-GUI/README.md

  *Note:* make sure that the model is restored from the *absolute* path of the checkpoint files.

+2. Run TensorFI-GUI.py
-2. Fill blanks for FI(fault injection) setting and ML program selection.
+3. Fill blanks for FI(fault injection) setting and ML program selection.
-3. Click *Inject* button, the whole FI process begins and statistic data about accuracy will appear when all is done.
+4. Click *Inject* button, the whole FI process begins and statistic data about accuracy will appear when all is done.
 You can either view these data in figure or export it to a csv file.

 Detailed explanation for each field is as follows: